RSC-RP/nextflow_scri_config/docs/seattlechildrens.md

 To use, run the pipeline with `-profile PROFILENAME`.
 This will download and launch the [`seattlechildrens.config`](../conf/seattlechildrens.config) which has been pre-configured with a setup suitable for the Cybertron cluster at SCRI.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.

 # Below are non-mandatory information
 Before running the pipeline you will need to create a Nextflow environment on `mamba`.
-You might also load _Singularity_ using the environment module system on Cybertron.
+You can load _Singularity_ using the environment module system on Cybertron.

-## Create Nextflow environment on `mamba`
+## Create a Nextflow environment on `mamba`

 1. Create _nextflow.yml_ file containing the following content